Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: Introduction

 The rest of this paper is organized as follows.
-In Sec.~\ref{section2}, we establish the formalism for probing UPSF and HSSF effects from the transfer matrix perspective, corresponding to the cases with singular and nonsingular transfer matrices, respectively.
-In Secs. \ref{section3a} and \ref{section4a}, we analytically solve the eigenstates as well as the energy spectrum with the emergence of the pure scale-free (PSF) effect for the HN model and NH-SSH model with boundary impurity.
-The HSSF effect is expounded for the HN model with boundary impurity in Sec. \ref{section3b} and the NH-SSH model under OBC in Sec. \ref{section4b}.
-We give a conclusion and further discussions in Sec. \ref{section5}.
+In Sec.~\ref{section2}, we establish the formalism for probing unidirectional SF and hybrid SFS effects from the transfer matrix perspective, corresponding to the cases with singular and nonsingular transfer matrices, respectively.
+In Secs. \ref{section3a} and \ref{section4a}, we analytically solve the eigenstates as well as the energy spectrum with the emergence of the pure SF effect for the HN model and the NH-SSH model with the boundary impurity.
+In contrast, we establish the hybrid SFS effect in the HN model with the boundary impurity in Sec. \ref{section3b} and the NH-SSH model under the OBC in Sec. \ref{section4b}.
+We give a conclusion and further discussion in Sec. \ref{section5}.